 Saddle below the Saddle

-Overview: The Nankoweap #57 is most commonly used to access the Nankoweap Trail proper, which in turn descends harrowingly to the Colorado River.
-Principally used for backpacking, this description instead utilizes the #57 trail as a dayhike from the Saddle Mountain TH to the saddle overlook at the beginning of the Nankoweap Trail proper.
+Nankoweap Trail #57 is most commonly used to access the Nankoweap Trail proper, which in turn descends harrowingly to the Colorado River.
+Principally used for backpacking, this description instead utilizes the #57 trail as a day hike from the Saddle Mountain TH to the saddle overlook at the beginning of the Nankoweap Trail proper.

-Hike: From the Saddle Mountain TH, head south up the wide trail past the sign that notifies your entry into the Saddle Mountain Wilderness.
-For the first three quarters of a mile, you will walk steadily uphill.
-Springtime may afford a nice display of wildflowers along this first section.
-At some point you will see a sign that says "Saddle Mountain Trail" (which is #31), and that is fine, you are going the right way.
-At the crest of the hill, the trail will drop abruptly into a 350 foot deep canyon.
-Views open up so you can Saddle Mountain itself looming above, and the saddle overlook just to its right (which is the destination of this hike).
+From the Saddle Mountain TH, head south up the wide trail past the sign that notifies your entry into the Saddle Mountain Wilderness.
+For the first three-quarters of a mile, you will walk steadily uphill.
+Springtime may afford a lovely display of wildflowers along this first section.
+At some point, you will see a sign that says "Saddle Mountain Trail" (which is #31), and that is fine; you are going the right way.
+At the crest of the hill, the trail will drop abruptly into a 350-foot deep canyon.
+Views open up so you can see Saddle Mountain itself looming above and the saddle overlook just to its right (which is the destination of this hike).

 You are solely on #57 now.
 It crosses the wash numerous times at this point.
-I'm not certain how often the creek runs, but it should be dry most times of the year.
-My May 2010 hike featured small puddles here and there in the wash, so assume it was flowing sometime during the spring snow melt.
+I'm not certain how often the creek runs, but it should be dry most of the year.
+My May 2010 hike featured small puddles here and there in the wash, so assume it was flowing sometime during the spring snowmelt.